How To Grow Kangkong (AKA Water Spinach)

 Related questions

-The secret lies in its hollow stems which allows it to stay above the surface of water.
+If you’re wondering what helps the kangkong float in water, the secret lies in its hollow stems.
+The kangkong stem allows the plant to stay above the surface of water.
 Kangkong loves water and you might see this prolific grower growing along the tops of waterways.

 How do you collect kangkong seeds?